oprogramador/plezuro_js/doc/rst/source/tutorial/objective/inheritance/index.rst

 One of useful features is the possibility of the calling a parent method.
 The syntax is similar to the Python because in the case of multiple inheritance, you have to specify from which parent you want to call a method.
-It is also possible to call a method from a super-parent and event from any other class because of duck typing.
+It is also possible to call a method from a super-parent and even from any other class because of duck typing.
 You write a parent module name, the double colon ('::'), the method name and the 'this' keyword like the zero argument.